OpenLHS/Revisiting_VERTIGO/Objective2-3_RidgeLog-V_method/README.md

 ## Running the example

-1. Run the content of the `Run_RidgeLR-V.R` file.
+1. Run the content of the `Run_RidgeLog-V.R` file.
 The coefficient estimates will be printed in the console.
 This will also create many new `.csv` files:
 	- Some generic files related to the iteration process will be saved in the main folder.
 	- If the parameter `SaveCC` is set to `TRUE`, all information available at the CC will be saved in `Outputs/Coord`.
 	- If the parameter `SaveNodes` is set to `TRUE`, all information available at the node `k` will be saved in `Outputs/Nodek`.